Dave-Smith/webpack-demo/README.md

 This is a simple demonstration of using Webpack for JavaScript projects.

-I used this project for a talk I gave to showase how webpack works
+I used this project for a talk I gave to showase how webpack works.
+The demo follows a progression of no webpack to webpack to more advanced webpack configurations.
+Use the git tags v1 - v5 to follow the progression

 ## Getting Started